-- 1. Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2.
+1. Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method,

+- device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2.
 Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily, require medical or other professional treatment or counseling.

-15. Smoking and Tobacco
+14. Smoking and Tobacco

-- a.
-The use of tobacco products is prohibited on College premises.
-Tobacco products include but are not limited to cigarettes, cigars, pipes, all forms of smokeless tobacco, clove cigarettes, and any other smoking device that use tobacco such as hookah, or simulate the use of tobacco such as vaporizers, or electronic cigarettes - b.
-Advertising, sale, or free sampling of tobacco products on College premises, unless specifically stated and approved for research purposes
+- a) The use of tobacco products is prohibited on College premises.
+Tobacco products include but are not limited to cigarettes, cigars, pipes, all forms of smokeless tobacco, clove cigarettes, and any other smoking device that use tobacco such as hookah, or simulate the use of tobacco such as vaporizers, or electronic cigarettes. - b) Advertising, sale, or free sampling of tobacco products on College premises, unless specifically stated and approved for research purposes.

-16. Student Identification Card Violations
+15. Student Identification Card Violations

-- a.
-Altering, lending, or selling a Student identification card - b.
-Using a Student identification card by anyone other than its original holder - c.
-Using a Student identification card in any unauthorized manner a.
-Taking, attempting to take, keeping in his or her possession, or reselling items of the College, or items belonging to students, faculty, staff, student groups, or visitors to the campus without proper authorization
+- a) Altering, lending, or selling a Student identification card. - b) Using a Student identification card by anyone other than its original holder. - c) Using a Student identification card in any unauthorized manner.

-17. Theft
+16. Theft